10 Most Common Vehicle Defects

 5. Steering Components

 Make sure you have your equipment and car components checked before you purchase a vehicle and at regular intervals afterwards, as well.
 If a steering component goes haywire, it can cause a major accident that no amount of driver experience can control.
+Steering components can also be some pricey repairs and costly repairs can be a sign that it’s simply time to purchase a new vehicle.
+These 10 signs that it’s time for a new car can help you make an informed decision.

 6. Braking Systems